dataresearchcenter/legal/docs/en/dpa.md

 - Communication data (name, email)
 - Data required for authentication, authorization, and authorization (name and/or login username)
 - Log data
+- Personal data in the context of journalistic activities of the client

 ## 5. Location of Processing